vaijab/puppet-puppetdb/README.md

 `d`  - days, `h`  - hours, `m`  - minutes, `s`  - seconds, `ms` - milliseconds.
 Default: `undef`.

+* `node_purge_ttl` - Automatically delete nodes that have been deactivated for the specified amount of time.
+This will also delete all facts, catalogs and reports for the node.
+This ttl may be specified the same way as node-ttl above.
+If unset, auto-deletion of nodes is disabled.
+Default: `undef`.

 * `log_slow_statements` - number of seconds before any SQL query is considered 'slow'.
 Default: `10`.